-Military leave is granted according to federal and state laws and regulations and University policy.
-Leave with pay, not exceeding 15 days in any calendar year, is granted to all eligible University employees for required service in the National Guard or any of the armed services reserve forces.
-For eligible employees, additional leave without pay is granted for the duration provided within federal and state laws and regulations.
-Refer to Appendix A: Military Leave Policy Information Summary for provisions regarding leave duration with and without pay, vacation earning rate, vacation and sick leave earnings, seniority earnings, retirement years of service credited upon reinstatement, and tenured/tenure-track faculty reinstatement.
+Employees are granted military leave in accordance with federal and state laws and regulations and University policy.
+University employees are granted leave with pay, not exceeding 15 days in any calendar year, for required service in the National Guard or any of the armed services reserve forces.
+Additional leave without pay is granted for the duration provided within federal and state laws and regulations.
+(Refer to Appendix A: Military Leave Policy Information Summary for provisions regarding leave duration with and without pay, vacation earning rate, vacation and sick leave earnings, seniority earnings, retirement years of service credited upon reinstatement, and tenured/tenure-track faculty reinstatement.)

-Eligible employees are entitled to resume University service following their military leave.
+Employees are entitled to resume University service following their military leave.
 Employees who are re-employed after a military leave of 30 to 180 days may not be discharged without cause for six months after the date of re-employment.
 Employees who are re-employed after a military leave of 181 days or more may not be discharged without cause for one year after the date of re-employment.
-Refer to Appendix A: Military Leave Policy Information Summary for additional details.
+(Refer to Appendix A: Military Leave Policy Information Summary.)

 For military family leaves associated with an employee's immediate family member being on or receiving a federal call to active duty status in support of a contingency operation or having a serious injury or illness incurred while on active duty, refer to the Administrative Policy: Family & Medical - FMLA Leave.

-Employees are granted paid leave when testifying before a court or a legislative committee on matters concerning federal or state government, the University, or when called to testify as an expert.
-In accordance with law, the University provides unpaid personal leave for employees who are victims of certain crimes as defined by law.
-Refer to the Administrative Policy: Unpaid Personal Leaves for Faculty and Academic Professional and Administrative Employees for additional information.
+Employees are granted paid leave when testifying before a court or a legislative committee on matters concerning federal or state government, the University, or when called to testify as an expert, so long as their testimony or consultation is unpaid.
+Employees who are victims of certain crimes are provided unpaid personal leave in accordance with, and as defined by, law.
+(Refer to the appropriate governing documents, contracts or to Administrative Policy: Unpaid Personal Leaves for Faculty and Academic Professional and Administrative Employees)

-Employees are granted paid leave when serving on a jury.
+Employees are granted paid leave when serving on a jury, including the jury selection process.
 When the jury is recessed, the employee is expected to be working during any normal work time.